dctucker/octoterm/teampost.md

 ## How did this come about?

-It takes a while to figure out the best way to deal with notifications as a hubber.
+As a GitHub user with multiple projects, it takes a while to figure out the best way to deal with notifications.
 My path started at sending everything to email accessed by Gmail with a bunch of filters, to using Gmail Inbox to try and consolidate my notifications, to finally switching off the email option and using only Octobox.
 I liked using Octobox more than the previous two, but I still found parts of it a little bit slower than I'd like, such as being unable to load multiple notifications at once, or filter to show all Merged PRs or Closed Issues.
 One hack I tried was to implement a keyboard macro, so I could press a single button `F19` to:

 - Activate the application window for Octobox
 - Press `j` `o` to move cursor down and open the next notification